 The Supreme Hype Tax Explained

-We tracked the prices across 33 items in our catalog where both the Supreme retail price and the original price are known.
-Here's what we found.
+We tracked the prices across 688 items in our catalog where both the Supreme retail price and the original price are known.
+The numbers below.

 The numbers

-That means the typical Supreme collaboration costs about 56% more than buying the exact same product from the original manufacturer.
+The typical Supreme collaboration costs about half again as much as buying the exact same product from the original manufacturer.
 Some items are barely marked up.
 Others are marked up by hundreds of percent.

 The biggest markups

-These are the items where the hype tax hits hardest — where Supreme charges the most relative to the original product price.
+The items where the hype tax hits hardest.
+Supreme charges the most relative to the original price on cheap utility goods, where the logo carries almost all the value.

 | Item | Original | Supreme | Hype Tax |